-The fair value of each option grant was estimated on the date of grant using the Black-Scholes Option pricing model with the following assumptions for the three months ended July 31, 2003: Risk-free interest rate of 2%, dividend yield of 0%, expected life of 5 years and volatility of 71.6%.
+The fair value of each option grant was estimated on the date of grant using the Black-Scholes Option pricing model with the following assumptions: Risk-free interest rate of 2%, dividend yield of 0%, term of five years and volatility of 71.0%.

-NOTE 6 - SHAREHOLDERS' EQUITY
+NOTE 8- SHAREHOLDERS' EQUITY

-On June 25, 2003, (and amended on July 24, 2003), the Company offered in a private placement, up to 100 units (the Units) for sale to accredited investors at a price of \$25,000 per Unit (the Offering).
-The Offering was on a "best efforts" basis of a minimum offering of \$1,000,000 and a maximum offering of \$2,500,000.
-Each Unit consists of (i) 44,444 shares of the Company's common stock, and (ii) warrants to purchase 44,444 shares of common stock, exercisable for a period of three years at an exercise price of \$0.90 per share (the Warrants).
+On June 25, 2003, (and amended October 24, 2003), the Company offered in a private placement, up to 100 units (the "Units") for sale to accredited investors at a price of \$25,000 per Unit (the "Offering").
+Each Unit consists of (i) 44,444 shares of the Company's common stock, and (ii) warrants to purchase 44,444 shares of common stock, exercisable for a period of three years at an exercise price of \$0.90 per share (the "Warrants").
 The Warrants may be redeemed in whole or in part at the option of the Company, if the closing price of the Company's common stock is at least \$1.25 per share on average for 10 consecutive trading days, ending not earlier than 30 days before the Warrants are called for redemption.
-In connection with the offering, the placement agent was issued warrants to purchase 665,000 shares of the Company's common stock, exercisable for a period of three years, at an exercise price of \$0.75 per share.
-Through July 31, 2003, the Company sold 40 Units and received proceeds of \$898,000, net of placement agents commission from the Offering and issued 1,777,760 shares.